 - What skills have you used less over the years and what have you used more?

 - Tell me a little about your current situation

 - Why do you want to leave your current role?

 - Define your ideal work environment and manager

 - Tell me about how you work with difficult people.

 - How would you resolve conflict and ambiguity in a project?

 - Tell me about a time you dealt with a conflict at work

 - Describe a project where you failed

-- What is the last time you failed and what happened?
+- What was the last time you failed and what happened?